libvips/pyvips/doc/intro.rst

-You can also load formatted images from memory with :meth:`.Image.new_from_buffer`, create images that wrap C-style memory arrays held as Python buffers with :meth:`.Image.new_from_memory`, or make images from constants with :meth:`.Image.new_from_array`.
+You can also load formatted images from memory with :meth:`.Image.new_from_buffer`, create images that wrap C-style memory arrays held as Python buffers with :meth:`.Image.new_from_memory`, or make images from constants with :meth:`.Image.new_from_list`.
 You can also create custom sources and targets that link image processing pipelines to your own code, see `Custom sources and targets`_.